bracket/handsome/README.rst

 handsome
 ========

-Rasterizer for 2D image primitives based off of NumPy
+Rasterizer for 2D and 3D image primitives based off of NumPy